 – I hate it when you say things like that, said Anne.
 At your age its worse than stupid, it’s painful.

-I quickly got worked up –
+I got worked up:

 – Well excuse me, it was a joke!
 I’m sure they’ll have a great time, when they get down to it.

 She turned towards me, infuriated.
 I quickly apologised.
-She closed her eyes again and began to talk in a low, patient tone –
+She closed her eyes again and began to talk in a low, patient tone:

 I thought that all my relationships had been like that.
 A sudden emotion drawn out by someone’s face, or by something they did, or by a kiss.
 Instants that bloomed like a flower and were gone, without anything to connect them, that was all I could remember.

 – But that’s not how it is, she said.
-There’s the constant tenderness… Contentment… And there’s truly missing someone until it breaks you.
+There’s constant tenderness… Contentment… And there’s truly missing someone until it breaks you.
 All things you couldn’t understand.

-After waving her hand to dismiss me, she picked up her newspaper.
-I would have liked her to get angry, to stop being so resigned and indifferent to my broken view of romance.
+After waving her hand to dismiss me, she picked up her phone.
+I would have liked her to get angry, to stop being so resigned and indifferent to my broken view of relationships.
 I thought she was right, that I was living like an animal, relying on others, that I was poor and weak.
-I was disappointed in myself, and it was really painful because I wasn’t used to it, generally I didn’t judge my own behaviour, good or bad.
+I was disappointed in myself, and it was really painful because I wasn’t used to it, cos generally I didn’t judge my own behaviour, good or bad.
 I went up to my room and began to daydream, my sheets lukewarm under me, and I heard again what she said – ‘that’s not how it is… truly missing someone until it breaks you’.
 Had anyone ever really missed me?

-One afternoon we went to have some mint tea with Salil’s mum.
+One afternoon we went to have mint tea with Salil’s mum.
 Sal was out trying to find something to plug a leak in the boat, so we went over.
 She was an old woman, calm and smiling, and she talked to us about how difficult it was to be widowed, and all the problems of being a mother.
 My dad listened, sharing some looks of recognition with Anne, and complimented the lady many times at her strength.
-I have to mention that he never once appeared to lose interest.
+I should mention that he never once appeared to lose interest.
 Anne watched with a generous smile, and later said that Sal’s mum was very charming.
 When we got back, I burst out with my annoyance at ladies like her.
-Anne and dad turned to me with an amused and indulgent smile that just set me off –
+Anne and dad turned to me with an amused and indulgent smile that just set me off:

 – You don’t realise that she’s self satisfied!
 I cried.
 She congratulates herself about her life because she feels like she’s done her duty and…